Students enjoying Science: Day 1, January 2017.

 Science 101, Lunch and UMSU Carnival Day

 This is a combined campus tour and an activity-based session to get you thinking about your own course planning.
 It is a great opportunity to meet new people and become familiar with the (sometimes confusing!) campus.
-This will be followed by a provided lunch and an opportunity to explore the University Carnival with your new friends!
+This will be followed by a free BBQ lunch hosted by the Science Students' Society, and an opportunity to explore the University Carnival with your new friends!

 Science Course Planning with Credit